 Two decades ago, within living memory of most people alive today, retail was rooted firmly in the tangible world of display racks, fitting rooms, sales clerks, checkout lines, and layaway counters.
 As we get set to enter the third decade of the 21st century, retail’s center of gravity is definitively digital.
 Brick-and-mortar stores haven’t disappeared completely, but they’re no longer the sole, or even primary, focus.

 Modern retail is omnichannel: a multipolar landscape of large-format brick-and-mortar stores, specialty outlets, warehouse clubs, subscription services, and online-only platforms, all knitted together by powerful e-commerce tools that empower customers to shop, compare, and buy with a few clicks and swipes.

-As all-digital platforms like Amazon (CNBC reports on its Whole Foods merger) embrace the irreplaceable in-store shopping experience, physical retailers like Target (cf. its takeover of Techstars Retail) are investing huge sums in e-commerce innovation.
+As all-digital platforms like Amazon embrace the irreplaceable in-store shopping experience (CNBC reports on the Whole Foods-Amazon merger that upended the grocery industry in 2017), physical retailers like Target (cf. its takeover of Techstars Retail) are investing huge sums in e-commerce innovation.
 Those that aren’t innovating are either already out of business or knocking on death’s door.

 So, this Cyber Monday, pause for a moment as you dash from deal to deal and acknowledge how incredible what you’re doing would seem to a time traveler from the relatively recent past.

 Cyber Monday (and Similar E-Commerce Events) Around the World

 The United States might be the only country in the world that celebrates Thanksgiving (or an equivalent giving-of-thanks holiday) on the fourth Thursday of November.
 But it’s not the only country in the world to host a blowout online shopping sale around that time.
 Here’s a look at how some other countries handle Cyber Monday, plus some analogous holidays inspired by the U.S. version: